Understanding the Non‑Volley Zone

 Key rules include:

-• You can enter the kitchen to hit a ball that bounces.
+- However, you can enter the kitchen to hit a ball that has already bounced.

 Footwork and Strategy in the Kitchen